 For those of you interested in the topic of nationalism, Steve Turley is a YouTuber and conservative author I frequently watch, and here is a review of one of his latest books.
 Check him out.

 As for the UN Global Compact on Migration, it would in essence be the global version of what the E.U. is already doing to Europe.
 Member states are having their arms twisted and threatened with loss of voting rights and other sanctions for not complying.

-Derek is correct, that it is in the hundreds of millions.
+This is in fact referring to hundreds of millions.

 Today, there are over 258 million migrants around the world living outside their country of birth.
 This figure is expected to grow for a number of reasons including population growth, increasing connectivity, trade, rising inequality, demographic imbalances and climate change.
 Migration provides immense opportunity and benefits – for the migrants, host communities and communities of origin.
 However, when poorly regulated it can create significant challenges.
 These challenges include overwhelming social infrastructures with the unexpected arrival of large numbers of people and the deaths of migrants undertaking dangerous journeys.